llvm/llvm-project/libcxx/docs/BuildingLibcxx.rst

 When the library wants to terminate due to a hardening assertion failure, the program is aborted by invoking a trap instruction (or in debug mode, by a special verbose termination function that prints an error message and calls ``std::abort()``).
+This is done to minimize the code size impact of enabling hardening in the library.
 However, vendors can also override that mechanism at CMake configuration time.

-When a hardening assertion fails, the library invokes the ``_LIBCPP_ASSERTION_HANDLER`` macro.
+Under the hood, a hardening assertion will invoke the ``_LIBCPP_ASSERTION_HANDLER`` macro upon failure.
 A vendor may provide a header that contains a custom definition of this macro and specify the path to the header via the ``LIBCXX_ASSERTION_HANDLER_FILE`` CMake variable.
 If provided, this header will be included by the library and replace the default implementation.
 The header must not include any standard library headers (directly or transitively) because doing so will almost always create a circular dependency.
 The ``_LIBCPP_ASSERTION_HANDLER(message)`` macro takes a single parameter that contains an error message explaining the hardening failure and some details about the source location that triggered it.

 When a hardening assertion fails, it means that the program is about to invoke library undefined behavior.
 For this reason, the custom assertion handler is